Standard metadata in practice

 If applicable include a field that takes the name of the file that actually holds the measurement data and other files that give detailed information (i.e. the exact protocol used or scripts of analyses done on your samples, etc.).

-Especially if you work with several people in a project, or similar experiments or measurements are done regularly in your research group, it is a good idea to develop metadata schemes for the collected data and have controlled vocabulary to fill in these schemes.
+Especially if you work with several people in a project, or similar experiments or measurements are done regularly in your research group, it is a good idea to develop metadata templates for the collected data and have controlled vocabulary to fill in these templates.
 If you standardise your metadata sheet, it can be reused and different experiments can be easily compared.

 Make metadata sheets before or simultaneously with data production.